adamsyy/zappit/README.md

 ![image](https://cdn1.bbcode0.com/uploads/2021/8/26/f8825f88dab7949bb28a8e2e77eb3100-full.jpg)

 Feel free to fork the project and use this api as well as use this in your frontend website/app.
+Its my first rest api exposure.
+Rest api take the project to a next level.
+This projects is very handy.